ietf-wg-avtcore/draft-ietf-avtcore-rtp-v3c/draft/draft-ietf-avtcore-rtp-v3c.md

 atlas: collection of 2D bounding boxes and their associated information placed onto a rectangular frame and corresponding to a volume in 3D space on which volumetric data is rendered.

-atlas bitstream: sequence of bits that forms the representation of atlas frames and associated data forming one or more CASs.
+atlas bitstream: sequence of bits that forms the representation of atlas frames and associated data forming one or more coded atlas sequences.

 atlas coding layer NAL unit: collective term for coded atlas tile layer NAL units and the subset of NAL units that have reserved values of nal_unit_type that are classified as being of type class equal to ACL in this document.

 atlas frame: 2D rectangular array of atlas samples onto which patches are projected and additional information related to the patches, corresponding to a volumetric frame.

-atlas frame parameter set: syntax structure containing syntax elements that apply to zero or more entire coded atlas frames as determined by the content of a syntax element found in each tile header.

-atlas sequence parameter set: syntax structure containing syntax elements that apply to zero or more entire coded atlas sequences as determined by the content of a syntax element found in the AFPS referred to by a syntax element found in each tile header.

 attribute: scalar or vector property optionally associated with each point in a volumetric frame such as colour, reflectance, surface normal, timestamps, material ID, etc.

 coded atlas sequence: sequence of coded atlas access units, in decoding order, of an IRAP coded atlas access unit, followed by zero or more coded atlas access units that are not IRAP coded atlas access units, including all subsequent access units up to but not including any subsequent coded atlas access unit that is an IRAP coded atlas access unit.

 coded atlas access unit: set of atlas NAL units that are associated with each other according to a specified classification rule, are consecutive in decoding order, and contain all atlas NAL units pertaining to one particular output time.

-intra random access point coded atlas: coded atlas for which each ACL NAL unit has nal_unit_type in the range of NAL_BLA_W_LP to NAL_RSV_IRAP_ACL_29, inclusive.

-intra random access point coded atlas access unit: access unit in which the coded atlas with nal_layer_id equal to 0 is a IRAP coded atlas.
+coded visual volumetric video-based coding (V3C) sequence: sequence of V3C atlas and video sub-bitstream(s) identified and separated by appropriate delimiters, required to start with a VPS, included in at least one V3C unit or provided through external means.

 network abstraction layer unit: syntax structure containing an indication of the type of data to follow and bytes containing that data in the form of an RBSP.